just-the-docs/just-the-docs/programming/TRAINING.md

   - [Domain Name System](https://linuxjourney.com/lesson/what-is-dns)
     (all) - not great, a bit wordy.

+TODO
+{: .label .label-yellow }

-TODO: If someone is feeling energetic, please create an interactive tutorial bash script with key points from the above linuxjourney.com chapters.
+If someone is feeling energetic, please create an interactive tutorial bash script with key points from the above linuxjourney.com chapters.